heliolinx/heliolinx/README.md

 ```

-You can then run make_tracklets_new, with the following minimal invocation:
+You can then run make_tracklets, with the following minimal invocation:

 ```
-make_tracklets_new -dets test_TenObjects01a.csv -earth Earth1day2020s_02a.csv \
+make_tracklets -dets test_TenObjects01a.csv -earth Earth1day2020s_02a.csv \
  -obscode ObsCodesNew.txt -colformat colformat_LSST_02.txt
 ```